-The Latrobe Branch of the Trust holds a collection of over 1000 photographs relating to the history of the Latrobe area and covering the period from the first half of the 19th century to the present.
-Subject matter is immensely varied including street scenes, events and images of notable and ordinary persons.
+The Latrobe Branch of the National Trust holds a collection of over 1000 photographs relating to the history of the Latrobe area and covering the period from the first half of the 19th century to the present.
+Subject matter is immensely varied including street scenes, events and images of notable and ordinary persons and TFHS Inc Mersey Branch have the photographic collection available to search.

 This section aims to provide historical information about the various schools in the Latrobe district.